engagingnewsproject/misinfo-dashboard/README.md

     `git push origin dev`

 4. Open the [Netlify UI for the dev site](https://app.netlify.com/sites/dev-misinfo-dashboard/deploys) and monitor the progress.
+Make sure the top bar has `dev-misinfo-dashboard` active.
+On the left sidebar navigate to the "Deploys" link.
+Your latest push will be listed at the top.

 #### Deploy to prod
 Link: https://misinfo-dashboard.netlify.app/